eskylake/poler/README.md

 It will return the first record of the example table with 'AliTavafi' username.

 #### update()
 This method updates a record with specific data.
-It accepts an array of `column => value` data that updates table's column with the value.
+It accepts an array of `column => value` that updates table's column with the value.
 For example:
 ```php
 (new \App\models\Example)->where('username', '=', 'AliTavafi')
     ->update([